Kenya-Rae/sequence-square-game/README.md

 ## Future Feautres

 - I plan to have a ending level to cap the game once a certain level has been reached.
 In result, I would like to incorperate a winning celeberation on the screen for the successful users.
+Or change the alerts to text elements on the page.
 - Furthermore I would also like to add sound to the game, whether that is with the game buttons or putting an radio/api that alsos the user to play the game as well as listen to their favourite songs.
 - As well as this I would like to make the game visibly inactive if the game has not been started or provide a start menu that will take you to the game.
+- I would like to dive in to different colour schemes to improve user experience and accessibility for screen readers.
+- Within the furture, I would like to implent another mode as suggest in my testing section.
+This game could be a great challenge mode and have a standard game with less buttons but same game to make it less complex from the start.
+Also to add a count down on the start button for a new game and for each succussful round.

 ## Accessibility